MichaelSims/git-jaspr/README.md

 This is a reimplementation of [git spr](https://github.com/ejoffe/spr) written in Kotlin.

+Change to test github workflow, will not be merged to main.

 ## Braindump of plan

 - CLI separated from main logic (naturally)